Iliotibial Band Friction Syndrome

-The ITB attaches to a bony prominence on lateral femoral condyle on the outside of the knee.
-The IT band slides forwards and backwards across this bony prominence with movement.
-This repetitive sliding can create excess friction, especially when the knee is bent at 30 degrees, which commonly happens just as foot strikes the ground in running.
-At this region of 30 degrees of knee flexion the structures on the lateral aspect pinches or irritates, thereby producing IT Band Friction Syndrome.
+The ITB attaches to a bony prominence on the lateral femoral condyle on the outside of the knee.
+The IT band slides forwards and backward across this bony prominence with movement.
+This repetitive sliding can create excess friction, especially when the knee is bent at 30 degrees, which commonly happens just as the foot strikes the ground in running.
+At this region of 30 degrees of knee flexion, the structures on the lateral aspect pinch or irritates, thereby producing IT Band Friction Syndrome

-The ITB, or Iliotibial band, is a long, thin band of fascia that runs down the outside of thigh.
-Superiorly it is attached to Tensor Fascia Lata (TFL) muscle and Gluteus Maximus, and, at the bottom it attaches to tibia and femoral condyle.
+The ITB, or Iliotibial band, is a long, thin band of fascia that runs down the outside of the thigh.
+Superiorly it is attached to Tensor Fascia Lata (TFL) muscle and Gluteus Maximus, and, at the bottom, it attaches to the tibia and femoral condyle.
 It also sends few fibers to the patellar retinaculum.

-Essentially IT Band friction syndrome is caused by altered running biomechanics due to underlying muscular imbalances.
-The biomechanics can alter because of muscle imbalance (weakness or tightness), fatigue and ground impact issues.
+Essentially it is caused by altered running biomechanics due to underlying muscular imbalances.
+The biomechanics can alter because of muscle imbalance (weakness or tightness), fatigue, and ground impact issues.

 The most common causes include,